toptal/chewy/README.md

 * `preload` method is no more, the collection returned by scope doesn't depend on loading options, scope always returns `Chewy::Type` wrapper objects.
 To get ORM/ODM objects, use `#records` method.
 * Some of the methods have changed their purpose: `only` was used to filter fields before, now it filters the scope.
 To filter fields use `source` or `stored_fields`.
 * `types!` method is no more, use `except(:types).types(...)`
+* Named aggregations are not supported, use named scopes instead.

 ### Rake tasks